rish-16/tp/docs/UserGuide.md

 ---

 ## Patient Commands
-A patient is the primary entity in Doc’it.
+A patient is the primary entity in `Doc’it`.
 This section documents how to perform CRUD operations on patient records.
 Do not that _all_ patient-related commands have `pt` in front of them.

 ### Add a patient: `pt add`